islemaiouni/AlgeriaDiscoveryHub/logic-page.md

-der php         is the detials    page
+details php         is the detials    page
 index php        landing page
 favori php         is the favorites page after user save site or place to favori using herat icon
 assestes      continet the image for sites      some css folder scritp js for header